aida-dataset-register/aida-dataset-register.github.io/index.md

 Thus far <b>{% include human_friendly_filesize bytes=total %} </b> image data from radiology and pathology has been shared on the AIDA data hub.

-*The AIDA data hub is currently being developed in collaboration with pilot users from research, clinic and industry.
-It is planned to go into production phase within June 2019.*

 ## Datasets shared on the AIDA data hub

 <div class="dataset-table">